Saint Louis University

-Saint Louis University (SLU) is a private Jesuit research university with campuses in St. Louis, Missouri, United States, and Madrid, Spain.
-Founded in 1818 by Louis William Valentine DuBourg, it is the oldest university west of the Mississippi River and the second-oldest Jesuit university in the United States.
+Saint Louis University (SLU) is a private Jesuit research university in St. Louis, Missouri, United States.
+Founded in 1818 by Louis William Valentine DuBourg, it is the oldest university west of the Mississippi River and one of the oldest Jesuit universities in the United States.
 The university is accredited by the Higher Learning Commission.

-In the 2021–2022 academic year, SLU had an enrollment of 12,883 students.
-The student body included 8,138 undergraduate students and 4,745 graduate students that represents all 50 states and 82 countries.
-The university is classified among "R2: Doctoral Universities – High research activity".
+In the 2023–2024 academic year, SLU had an enrollment of 15,204 students.
+The student body included 8,502 undergraduate students and 6,702 graduate students that represent all 50 states and 96 countries.
+The university is classified among "R1: Doctoral Universities – Very High Spending and Doctorate Production".

-For more than 50 years, the university has maintained a campus in Madrid, Spain.
+For more than 50 years, the university has maintained the Saint Louis University Madrid Campus in Spain.
 The Madrid campus was the first freestanding campus operated by an American university in Europe and the first American institution to be recognized by Spain's higher education authority as an official foreign university.
-The campus has 850 students, a faculty of 110, an average class size of 17 and a student-faculty ratio of 12:1.
-Of the 12,883 students, 788 study at the Madrid Campus which also represents students from 45 of the 82 total countries students are from.

-SLU's athletic teams compete in the National Collegiate Athletic Association's Division I and are a member of the Atlantic 10 Conference.
+SLU's athletic teams compete in the NCAA Division I as a member of the Atlantic 10 Conference.

 History

 Early years

-Saint Louis University traces its origins to the Saint Louis Academy, founded on November 16, 1818, by the Most Reverend Louis William Valentine DuBourg, Bishop of Louisiana and the Floridas, and placed under the charge of the Reverend François Niel and others of the secular clergy attached to the Saint Louis Cathedral.
-Its first location was in a private residence near the Mississippi River in an area now occupied by the Jefferson National Expansion Memorial within the Archdiocese of St. Louis.
+Saint Louis University traces its origins to the Saint Louis Academy, founded on November 16, 1818, by Louis William Valentine DuBourg, Bishop of Louisiana and the Floridas, and placed under the charge of François Niel and others of the secular clergy attached to the Saint Louis Cathedral.
+Its first location was in a private residence near the Mississippi River in an area now occupied by Gateway Arch National Park within the Archdiocese of St. Louis.

 Already having a two-story building for the 65 students using Bishop Dubourg's personal library of 8,000 volumes for its printed materials, the name Saint Louis Academy was changed in 1820 to Saint Louis College (while the secondary school division remained Saint Louis Academy, now known as St. Louis University High School).
 In 1827 Bishop Dubourg placed Saint Louis College in the care of the Society of Jesus.
 Not long after that, it received its charter as a university by act of the Missouri Legislature.

+According to William Faherty, the first Jesuit president of St. Louis College, Peter Verhaegen, was a key leader in building Catholicism in the West from his arrival 1823 to his death in 1853.
+He kept frontier needs in mind while designing the curriculum, intensified the school's Catholic life, established a medical department, and moved the school to a bigger campus.
+It included Protestants among its faculty, student body, and supporters.
+It introduced evening adult programs, and taught poor boys with city funding.